smartcar/retryify/readme.md

 **Kind**: inner method of <code>[retryify](#module_retryify)</code>
 **Returns**: <code>function</code> - [retryWrapper](retryWrapper) A decorator function that wraps a a function to turn it into a retry-enabled function.
+**Throws**:

+- TypeError when function is passed instead of options object.
+This guards against the common mistake of assuming the default export is the retryifyer

 | Param | Type | Default | Description |
 | --- | --- | --- | --- |